wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ## Part 1 (Publish to Docker Hub)

 ### Add a Dockerfile

-Add a Dockerfile to the app so that you can build and run it using Docker.
+Write a Dockerfile so that you can run the DotnetTemplate web app in a Docker container.

+> You might already have a Dockerfile in your repository from workshop 7, but that should be deleted or moved.
+It was for running a Jenkins build server locally, not for running this application.

 There are different approaches to writing the Dockerfile but we'd recommend starting from an [official dotnet image](https://hub.docker.com/_/microsoft-dotnet) and then [scripting the install of node/NPM](https://github.com/nodesource/distributions/blob/master/README.md).